PocketRelay/Website/docs/server/4-configuration.md

 This property configures whether the server is behind a reverse proxy or not.
 If you are using a reverse proxy you should set this to `true`.
-If you don't set this to `true` and you are using a reverse proxy clients will **NOT** be able to connect to eachother
+If you don't set this to `true` and you are using a reverse proxy clients will **NOT** be able to connect to each other

 ```json
 {